 Figure 2 shows the final 2919358 observations used for the inversion on the GEOS-Chem 0.25° × 0.3125° grid, and Figure S1 shows the improved correlation with seasonal averaged GOSAT observations on a 2° × 2° grid.
 The filters preserve 69% of the high-quality retrievals of TROPOMI v14 and increase the GOSAT – TROPOMI correlation in all seasons, with the largest increases in winter and spring.
 Seasonal regional biases decrease by between 7% and 21% and are always within the one standard deviation range of both the TROPOMI and GOSAT data.
 Comparison to a GEOS-Chem simulation driven by the prior emissions shows a mean GEOS-Chem – TROPOMI bias of ξ = 9.1 ppb over North America.
-This bias can also be fit as a linear function of degrees latitude θ as ξ = -5.40 + 0.39θ.
-This bias and its latitudinal structure could be caused by errors in the boundary conditions.
+This bias can be fit as a linear function of degrees latitude θ as ξ = -5.40 + 0.39θ.
+It could be caused by errors in the boundary conditions.
 We correct it in our inversion ensemble members by removing either the continental mean bias or a latitude-dependent correction from the GEOS-Chem concentrations.

 2.5 Observing system errors

-The observing system error covariance matrix SO, includes contributions from the forward model, the instrument, and representation error (Brasseur and Jacob, 2017).
-We calculate the error variances using the residual error method (Heald et al. 2004).
+The observing system error covariance matrix SO, includes contributions from the forward model, instrument, and representation errors (Brasseur and Jacob, 2017).
+We calculate the total observing system error variances using the residual error method (Heald et al. 2004).
 This method assumes that the mean difference between the TROPOMI observations and the prior GEOS-Chem simulation, which we calculate on a seasonal 2° × 2° grid, is caused by errors in emissions that will be corrected by the inversion.
-The standard deviation of the residual errors after subtracting the mean gridded errors then defines the observational error standard deviation.
+The standard deviation of the residual errors after subtracting the mean gridded errors then defines the standard deviation of the observing system.
 We set a minimum error standard deviation of 10 ppb, which applies to 32% observations.
-We find a mean observational error standard deviation of 11.5 ppb, with the largest errors in winter and at high latitudes.
+We find a mean observing system error standard deviation of 11.5 ppb, with the largest errors in winter and at high latitudes.
 The resulting variances are the diagonal elements of SO.
 Off-diagonal terms are assumed zero in the absence of better information, which we account for by introducing the regularization factor γ (Chevallier et al., 2007).
 We describe the choice of γ in section 2.7.

 2.6 Jacobian matrix